 Home canning your applesauce

-- Wipe rims with a damp cloth (to assure a good seal), screw lids on, and process for 10 minutes in a boiling water bath.
+Wipe rims with a damp cloth (to assure a good seal), screw lids on, and process in a boiling water bath.
+Process pints for 15 minutes, quarts for 20 minutes.
 (Click through for a complete tutorial on water bath canning if you’ve never done it before.)